kyleballing/makeitso/Musings.md

 # Architecture

+When starting the app for the first time:

+I. Collect info like name, password, etc. to create a profile.
+II.
+Self Evaluation
+  1. Mission Statement (Revision tracking) Review at regular intervals
+    a.
+Values - Clearly list what is most important to you.
+    b.
+Roles - List which roles you fill in life that are most important
+    b.
+Vision - How would you like to be described at your funeral?
+    c.
+Purpose - What do you

+  2. Freeform self evaluation - Complete at regular intervals
+    a.
+What is going well? - List specific evidence of .
+    b.
+What is going poorly? - List specific evidence.
+    c.
+What has changed? - Write down what you have learned and how your point of view has changed.
+Identify beliefs or opinions that you maintain that you are unsure of.
+    d.
+What can I do to change - Identify things that are in your control.
+Identify things that are not in your control.

 At the top there exists a personal mission statement (Optionally a vision statement as well).
 Nice to have some sort of guide to help develop this mission statement.
 Focus on principles vs centers.
 "To be a good father/worker/neighbor/etc. i will have \[some principle\]" I.e. Define what you want to become.

 At the next level there are goals.
 Goals should align with the overall mission.
 Goals can be grouped into categories (work/health/financial/custom/etc.) Goals can be ranked/weighted by importance.
 Goals should be SMART.
 It would be nice to have some sort of visual representation to show how priorities are distributed across categories to attain a life balance.
 I.e. Define what you intend to accomplish along the road to becomming.